dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 ### Configure session state

+::: moniker range=">= aspnetcore-2.0"

 The [Microsoft.AspNetCore.Session](https://www.nuget.org/packages/Microsoft.AspNetCore.Session/) package, which is included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app), provides middleware for managing session state.
 To enable the session middleware, `Startup` must contain:

+::: moniker-end

+::: moniker range="< aspnetcore-2.0"

+The [Microsoft.AspNetCore.Session](https://www.nuget.org/packages/Microsoft.AspNetCore.Session/) package provides middleware for managing session state.
+To enable the session middleware, `Startup` must contain:

+::: moniker-end

 * Any of the [IDistributedCache](/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache) memory caches.
 The `IDistributedCache` implementation is used as a backing store for session.
 For more information, see [Work with a distributed cache](xref:performance/caching/distributed).
-* a call to [AddSession](/dotnet/api/microsoft.extensions.dependencyinjection.sessionservicecollectionextensions.addsession) in `ConfigureServices`.
+* A call to [AddSession](/dotnet/api/microsoft.extensions.dependencyinjection.sessionservicecollectionextensions.addsession) in `ConfigureServices`.
-* a call to [UseSession](/dotnet/api/microsoft.aspnetcore.builder.sessionmiddlewareextensions#methods_) in `Configure`.
+* A call to [UseSession](/dotnet/api/microsoft.aspnetcore.builder.sessionmiddlewareextensions#methods_) in `Configure`.

 The following code shows how to set up the in-memory session provider with a default in-memory implementation of `IDistributedCache`: